Skip to content

 Webhook.site API

-The Webhook.site API is public, free to use, doesn't require authentication and is relatively easy to use.
+The Webhook.site API is public, free and easy to use.
+If you have a Webhook.site Account, you should authorize via an Api-Key.

 General Usage